 In organic growing, natural fertilizer often includes animal excrement like cow manure, bat guano, rabbit poop, or other animal elements.
 While some vegans may be alright with this growing method because it comes from excrement and doesn't harm the animal source, others are not.
 If you grow weed, you know that in order to to get high yields from your crop, you need to provide it with extra nutrients from things like bone meal, fish hydrolysate, or blood meal.

-As gruesome as all of that may sound to vegans, even the packaging some products come in are animal-derived.
+As gruesome as all of that may sound to vegans, even the packaging some products come in is animal-derived.
 Adhesives and inks often contain elements that are derived from animals.
 These issues can make being vegan complicated and harder to adhere to than they would like.

 How Do I Get Vegan-Friendly Weed?

 Plenty of vegans love to smoke weed.
-Rastafarians are famed not only for their sacramental use of cannabis, but also for their style of primarily vegan eating, known as ital cooking.
-Whether you want to grow your own weed or buy it, there are ways to ensure your weed is as vegan as possible: this is known as veganics.
+Rastafarians are famed not only for their sacramental use of cannabis but also for their style of primarily vegan eating, known as ital cooking.
+Whether you want to grow your own weed or buy it, there are ways to ensure your weed is as vegan as possible: this is known as veganic.
 If you grow your own weed, you can make vegan-friendly compost and compost teas, or you can buy them.

 If you closely monitor the products you eat, most leftovers should be good for your compost.
 Things like plant pits, fruit skins, vegetable skins, and grains work great.
 You can also include lime, gypsum, dolomite, hay mulches, rock dust, wood ash, and green salad.

 Alfalfa meal is a good substitute for blood meal because it contains a lot of nitrogen.
-It’s great for growing roses and some types of cabbage.
-Kelp extracts are a plant-based fertilizer.
+It's great for growing roses and some types of cabbage.
+Kelp extracts are plant-based fertilizers.
 Kelp contains many micronutrients along with natural growth hormones.
 Spraying your plants with liquid kelp if they need a boost can be helpful.
 However, some liquid kelp sprays may include fish products.